VVSD-Charan/Implementations/Graphs/README.md

-### Finding bridges in graph
+### Finding bridges (Critical connections) in graph
-<li>A bridge in a graph is an edge whose removal disconnects the graph or increases disconnected components.</li>
+<li>A bridge / critical connection in a graph is an edge whose removal disconnects the graph or increases disconnected components.</li>
 <li>We can find all bridges using DFS by using some data structures to identify bridges.</li>
 <li>To identify bridges in graph , we use  : </li>
 <ol>